ironsheep/P2-vscode-extensions/TASKS.md

 We'll add a downloadP2 task and assign command-shift-D to it.
 It will depend upon the compile task which makes it run first and then we download the newly compiled result.

-TODO: we need to ensure download doesn't proceed if compile fails
+**TODO1**: We need to ensure download doesn't proceed if compile fails

+**TODO2**: We actually need two download tasks: (1) download to RAM, (2) download to FLASH.

 #### More Advanced building

-We'll also test using the file-watch technoology to automatically compile and download our project files when they are modified.
+**TODO**: We'll also test using the file-watch technoology to automatically compile and download our project files when they are modified.

 ## P2 Code Development with FlexProp on macOS